ff1201/sgs/README.md

 model = fit_sgs(X = X, y = y, groups = groups, vFDR=0.1, gFDR=0.1)
 ```

-where `X` is the input matrix, `y` the response vector, `group` a vector containing indices for the groups of the predictors, and `vFDR` and `gFDR` are the the target variable/group false discovery rates.
+where `X` is the input matrix, `y` the response vector, `groups` a vector containing indices for the groups of the predictors, and `vFDR` and `gFDR` are the the target variable/group false discovery rates.

 [A more extensive example can be found here](https://ff1201.github.io/sgs/reproducible-example/).